1988 Maldives coup attempt

-The 1988 Maldives coup d'état attempt was by a group of Sri Lankans and Maldivians led by businessman Abdullah Luthufee and assisted by armed mercenaries of a Tamil secessionist organization from Sri Lanka, the People's Liberation Organization of Tamil Eelam (PLOTE), to overthrow the government in the Republic of Maldives.
+The 1988 Maldives coup d'état attempt was an attempt by a group of Sri Lankans and Maldivians led by businessman Abdullah Luthufee and assisted by armed mercenaries of a Tamil secessionist organization from Sri Lanka, the People's Liberation Organization of Tamil Eelam (PLOTE), to overthrow the government of the Republic of Maldives.
 The attempt was thwarted with Indian assistance in Operation Cactus.

 Coup attempt

 Whereas the 1980 and 1983 coup d'état attempts against Maumoon Abdul Gayoom's presidency were not considered serious, the third coup d'état attempt in November 1988 alarmed the international community.

-About 80 armed PLOTE mercenaries landed in the capital Malé before dawn aboard speedboats from a hijacked Sri Lankan freighter.
-Disguised as visitors, a similar number had already infiltrated Malé earlier.
-The mercenaries quickly gained control of the capital, including the major government buildings, airport, port, television and radio stations.
-The mercenaries then marched towards the Presidential Palace where Gayoom was residing with his family.
-But before they reached the Presidential Palace, Gayoom was escorted by Maldivian National Security Advisor to the Defence Minister's home.
-The Defence Minister then escorted the President to a safe house.
-Meanwhile, the mercenaries had seized the Presidential Palace and managed to take the Maldivian Education Minister as hostage.
-President Gayoom requested military intervention from Sri Lanka, Pakistan, and Singapore, but all three denied any help, citing a lack of military capabilities.
-After that, he contacted the United States, but was told that it would take US forces 2–3 days to reach the Maldives from their nearest military base in Diego Garcia, 1,000 km away.
+On 3rd November 1988, 100 to 200 PLOTE mercenaries arrived by sea in Malé, and attempted to capture the NSS headquarters, the radio and television center, and the presidential palace.
+They may also have captured the airport.

+President Gayoom went into hiding and requested for help from the United States, the United Kingdom, India, Sri Lanka, Malaysia, and Singapore for assistance.

+When he contacted the United States,he was told that it would take US forces 2–3 days to reach the Maldives from their nearest military base in Diego Garcia, 1,000 km away.
 The president then contacted the United Kingdom, which advised them to seek assistance from India.

 Following this, Gayoom contacted the Indian government for assistance.
-India swiftly accepted their request and an emergency meeting was arranged at the Secretariat Building in New Delhi.
+India swiftly accepted their request and an emergency meeting was arranged at the Secretariat Building in New Delhi by Prime Minister Rajiv Gandhi alongside Commanders of the Indian Armed Forces.
 Within 16 hours of the SOS, India was ready to commence their operation.